 2. Revert Your Merge

 If there are a lot of conflicts and confusion after you merge branches, your project can become a mess.
 In this case, you need to go back to an earlier commit.
-This will undo the merge and bring the project back to a time when it was not merged.
+This will undo the merge and bring the project back to when it was not merged.

 This can be helpful if things have gone too far wrong.

 To undo a merge, type the following command:

 The following command will reset the index and modify any files in the working tree that are different between the ‘commit’ and ‘head’.
 However, it will leave those files that are unique to the index.

 If you want to revert to the latest commit, type the following command:

 This will create a new commit that undoes the changes from the merge.